 Tags: hack, security, Windows 7

-- how to disconnet internet for windows 7
+- how to disconnect internet connection in windows 7

-- how to disconnect from the internet windows 7
+- how to disconnect the internet in windows 7

 - How to Change and Use Timezone (Tzutil) in Windows 7